Marmadesam: Vidaathu Karuppu

 The second season was titled Vidaathu Karuppu.
 Vidathu Karuppu was the most successful of the Marmadesam series.
 The story examines the psychological underpinnings of the concept of split personalities even while exploring in detail the rural cult of Karuppu Sami prevalent in the southern part of Tamil Nadu.
 Starring C. T. Rajakantham, Chetan, Devadarshini, Meenakumari, Vijaya Sarathy, Master Lokesh, Mohan V. Ram, Poovilangu Mohan, Ponvannan, Sureshwar, Kausalya, Muthusubramanian and Sivakavitha, the series was a huge commercial success and triggered imitations and supernatural thrillers by other television directors.

 Each episode was made of two parts—the first ten minutes of each 30-minute episode was set in the year 1970; the second part of each episode was set in 1995 and related to the events shown in the first part.
 While the first part revolved around the events of the Anaimudi Alampriyar household as seen through the eyes of the young Rajendran (played by Master Lokesh), the second part was mainly concerned with the customs, beliefs and traditions of the village and events unfolding in the Anaimudi Alampriyar household as seen through the eyes of the sceptical medical student Reena (Devadarshini) and her superstitious Chief Doctor, Nanda (Mohan V. Ram).
 The story begins with Reena's arrival in the village in the company of her colleague and best friend, Ratna, daughter of the village headman, Anaimudi Alampriyar, who seeks sanction from her village's guardian deity Karuppu Sami to marry her lover Aravind.

 In Ratna's village, Reena and her boss learn about the cult of Karuppu Sami, the guardian deity and how Karuppu Sami punishes people who transgress his rules.
 While Reena's Chief believes it, due to him getting hold of some mysterious notebook with weird stuff and a sword which draws blood, every time it is taken out, Reena is skeptical about it.
 Eventually, they witness some mysterious and gruesome deaths.
-Simultaneously, the story of the Anaimudi's mother, the evil moneylender Pechi who indulges in usury is told in flashback through the eyes of Anaimudi's son and Ratna's older brother, the extremely soft and timid Rajendran who is obsessed with legends of Karuppu Sami.
+Simultaneously, the story of the Anaimudi's mother, the evil moneylender Pechi who indulges in usury is told as a flashback through the eyes of Anaimudi's son and Ratna's older brother, the extremely soft and timid Rajendran who is obsessed with legends of Karuppu Sami.
 Pechi murders one of her opponents and is eventually killed herself, the first in a string of mysterious deaths attributed to Karuppu Sami.
 A few days later, strange events and sightings take place in the Anaimudi household, prompting Anaimudi's family to conclude that the house is haunted by Pechi's ghost and move out.